'Recycle Everywhere' beverage container stats dropped from consultant report, citing lack of transparency | CBC News

 'Recycle Everywhere' beverage container stats dropped from consultant report, citing lack of transparency

-Manitoba-based Canadian Beverage Container Recycling Association stands by its methods, say auditor signs off
+Manitoba-based Canadian Beverage Container Recycling Association stands by its methods, says auditor signs off

 Manitoba's "Recycle Everywhere" campaign may be, well, everywhere, but a consultant says it's not clear how many containers are being recycled as a result.

 The Canadian Beverage Container Recycling Association — tasked with reducing the number of single-use beverage containers that end up in Manitoba landfills — is behind the ubiquitous promotions.
-They say 70 per cent of beverage containers in Manitoba were recycled in 2016, just shy of the 75% target mandated by the provincial government.
+They say 70 per cent of beverage containers in Manitoba were recycled in 2016, just shy of the 75 per cent target mandated by the provincial government.

 The report's principal author said the Canadian Beverage Container Recycling Association (CBCRA) — a not-for-profit organization, funded by industry and tasked with facilitating away-from-home recycling in the province — has not been forthcoming with releasing the full details about how they derive their final bottle recovery numbers.

-"All we're saying is that we haven't been given access to all of the underlying data to support the claims being made in Manitoba," says Clarissa Morawski, principal at CM.
+"All we're saying is that we haven't been given access to all of the underlying data to support the claims being made in Manitoba," said Clarissa Morawski of CM.

 Measuring performance more complicated in Manitoba